-10. What happens if we significantly change the job duties of one of our returning employees, this summer and fall, in a detrimental way?
+10. What happens if we significantly change the job duties of one of our returning employees, this fall, in a detrimental way?

 ANSWER: As indicated, if you significantly change those job duties without the employee’s consent, and to his/her detriment, then in theory you risk triggering a constructive dismissal claim for pay-in-lieu of notice.
 However, in practice, it is rarely easy for the affected employee to successfully prosecute such a constructive dismissal claim.
 The employee faces several important obstacles to doing so.

 First and foremost, the employee cannot advance that constructive dismissal claim against you unless and until he/she has actually resigned from your organization; if he/she fails to do so within a reasonable time following the impugned changes to the job, he/she is deemed to have acquiesced to those changes and to have irrevocably lost the legal right to contest them.

 Secondly, even if the employee does resign, he/she runs the risk that the Court may later rule that that resignation constituted a breach of his/her duty to mitigate the damages arising from the constructive dismissal damages, and that no such damages ought therefore to be paid by your organization.

 Thirdly, the employee’s claim against you cannot succeed unless, following that resignation, he/she thereafter remains unemployed for a significant period of time; any new employment income that he/she earns in the weeks and months immediately after quitting your organization goes to reducing his/her claim against you.